zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 ## CRITICAL CURRENT STATE
 **⚠️ EXACTLY WHERE WE ARE RIGHT NOW:**
-- [x] Currently working on: Implementing unique source names by prefixing with scene name
+- [x] Currently working on: Fixed .gitignore to protect instance folders
-- [ ] Waiting for: User testing
+- [ ] Waiting for: User to recreate instances and test
 - [ ] Blocked by: None

 ## Implementation Status
 - Phase: Source Name Redesign
-- Step: Implementation COMPLETE
+- Step: Implementation COMPLETE, .gitignore FIXED
 - Status: IMPLEMENTED_NOT_TESTED

 ## Version History